Does this situation sound familiar to you?

-The female athlete triad (FAT) is a syndrome that occurs in women, especially young women and teenagers, that is caused by an energy deficiency — essentially, it involves eating too few calories while simultaneously “burning” too many, often caused by overtraining.
-Symptoms of FAT occur on a “continuum of severity,” meaning some women will experience more drastic repercussions than others depending on genetic factors, hormone levels, stress loads and energy needs.
+Female athlete triad is a syndrome that occurs in women, especially young women and teenagers, that is caused by an energy deficiency — essentially, it involves eating too few calories while simultaneously “burning” too many, often caused by overtraining.
+Symptoms of female athlete triad occur on a “continuum of severity,” meaning some women experience more drastic repercussions than others depending on genetic factors, hormone levels, stress loads and energy needs.

 When these factors all come together and combine with chronic stress — caused by a combination of things like academic pressure, social comparison, competitiveness, etc. — we find that a growing percentage of women are dealing with serious emotional and physical consequences.

-All three symptoms don’t need to be present for a doctor to diagnose FAT; sometimes 1–2 of the symptoms can be experienced but the female’s history of eating and exercising can be enough to convince the doctor.
-(3) It’s also possible that FAT can occur alongside other health problems like hormonal imbalances, thyroid disorders, eating disorders, PCOS and autoimmune disorders.
+All three symptoms don’t need to be present for a doctor to diagnose female athlete triad.
+Sometimes one to two of the symptoms can be experienced, but the woman’s history of eating and exercising can be enough to convince the doctor.

 Common signs and symptoms of female athletic triad include:

 - low bone density and increased risk for osteoporosis

 - frequent injuries, including fractures, sprains and breaks

 - muscle aches or pains